logichub/brande-help-center/section-6-collaboration/leave-respond-comments.md

 Comments stay with the project forever—no cleanup needed.

-## Comment on specific text (selection comments) [NEEDS REVIEW: verify this feature]
+## Comment on specific text (selection comments)

+Selection-based comments are fully supported.
 To comment on a specific part of the project:

 1. Highlight text in the editor
-2. Click the comment bubble that appears
+2. Click **Add comment** on the floating selection toolbar that appears
 3. Type your feedback
 4. Click **Post**